On today’s episode of Live Lean TV, I’m talking about 4 nutrition myths and sharing the truth about saturated fat, salt, carbohydrates, and protein.

-If you consume the wrong types of carbs and more than the body requires, than you’ll add fat —> TRUTH.
+If you consume the wrong types of carbohydrates and more than your body requires, then you’ll add fat.

-Eating potatoes as part of an overall active and healthy lifestyle will make you fat —> MYTH.
+Eating potatoes as part of an overall active and healthy lifestyle will make you fat.

-Blame Ancel Keys and the severely flawed 1970’s “Seven Countries Study”…which actually analyzed 22 countries but they were mysteriously left out.
+Blame Ancel Keys and the severely flawed 1970’s “Seven Countries Study”, which actually analyzed 22 countries, but they mysteriously left out the other countries.

 The study showed Americans ate the most fat and had the highest rate of death from heart disease.

-People with high triglycerides and low HDL cholesterol, which is the good cholesterol, have a 6 times greater risk of heart attack.
+People with high triglycerides and low HDL cholesterol, which is the good cholesterol, have a 6 times greater risk of a heart attack.

-Live Lean Tip: replace sugary refined carbohydrates with natural whole foods like red meat and coconut oil, which are higher in saturated fats.
+Your Live Lean Tip: Replace sugary refined carbohydrates with natural whole foods, like red meat and coconut oil, which are higher in saturated fats.

-Adding sea salts to fresh one ingredient foods will give you high blood pressure —> MYTH
+Adding sea salt to fresh, one ingredient foods will give you high blood pressure.

 In other words, adding sea salt to one ingredient foods, will not give you high blood pressure.